Echeveria set-oliver, Echeveria setosa × harmsii

 Bloom Time: Spring

-Echeveria ‘Set-Oliver’ is a branching, stemmed succulent plant, up to 12 inches (30 cm) tall.
-It has tight rosettes with lime-green hairy leaves with red tips and undersides.
-Flowers are red-yellow on a up to 16 inches (40 cm) tall inflorescence.
+Echeveria 'Set-Oliver' is a branched succulent plant that grows up to 12 inches (30 cm) tall.
+It forms tight rosettes with lime-green hairy leaves with red tips and undersides.
+Flowers are red-yellow and appear on a up to 16 inches (40 cm) tall inflorescence.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).